Determinantal point processes and fermions on complex manifolds: large deviations and bosonization: Introduction

-The Hermitian line bundle $(L,\phi)$ over $X$ induces, in a functorial way, Hermitian line bundles over all products of $X$ (and its conjugate $\overline{X}$) and we will usually keep the notation $\phi$ for the corresponding weights.
+The Hermitian line bundle $(L,\Phi)$ over $X$ induces, in a functorial way, Hermitian line bundles over all products of $X$ (and its conjugate $\overline{X}$) and we will usually keep the notation $\Phi$ for the corresponding weights.
 When studying asymptotics we will replace $L$ by its $k$ th tensor power, written as $kL$ in additive notation.
-The induced weight on $kL$ may then be written as $k\phi.$ A subindex $k$ will indicate that the object is defined w.r.t the weight. $k\phi$ on $kL$ for $\phi$ a fixed weight on $L.$
+The induced weights on $kL$ may then be written as $k\Phi.$